LacertosusRepo/Preference-Cell-Examples/Footer Hyperlink/README.md

 }
 ```

 3. You might notice the link doesn't do anything in its current state.
 We need to set the target which unfortunately cannot be done from the PList.
-We need to set the target at runtime in the specifiers method of your RootListController:
+Finally, we need to set the target at runtime in the specifiers method of your RootListController:

 ```objc
 -(NSArray *)specifiers {